Always Cool, Calm and Collected? – or: When Sensitivity Meets ‘Iron Man’

 The thing is:

 People don’t change fast or by a click.
-And that has its reasons too: When you are gown up you have seen parts of life even when still young.
+And that has its reasons too: When you are grown up you have seen parts of life even when still young.
 The more mature you grow the more you know that people need time.

 That changes grow – a little like fruit on a tree: That takes at least months.